nstclair13/blog/_posts/2017-07-28-AnimationPhysicsReference.md

 - lity
 ---
 <h1 class="major">AnimationPhysics.org - Understanding Physics for Animators</h1>
 Physics!
 It's super important as an animator to understand even the most basic laws of physics.
-Im not suggesting you you need to be good at science or be a mathematician, but really understanding what is physically possible and what isn't can help determine performances and physical actions and separate ok animation with amazing animation.
+I'm not suggesting you need to become a physicist, but really understanding what is physically possible and what isn't can help improve believability and separate "ok" animation with amazing animation.

 I found this site years ago and it still appears to be online so I thought I would share it here.
+The site was created by Alejandro Garcia, a physicist and professor at San Jose State University.
+He consults for Dreamworks Animation and created this course to help artists really understand the laws of the physical world to help improve the craft of animation.

 [AnimationPhysics.org](http://animationphysics.org/)
 [AnimationPhysics.org YouTube Channel](https://www.youtube.com/user/AlejandroLuisGarcia/videos).

 At the end of the day, these laws can be broken in animation but if you try to include them in your work, it'll be on that much more believable.